RocketChat/docs-old/administrator-guides/permissions/README.md

 | edit-other-user-password | Accessible from Administration -> Users module.
 Permission to modify other user's passwords.
 Requires edit-other-user-info permission.
 | edit-privileged-setting | Permission to edit privileged settings
 | edit-room | Permission to edit a room's name, topic, type (private or public status) and status (active or archived).
 This menu is visible by clicking the INFO icon on the top right hand corner of the screen while inside a room.
+| edit-room-retention-policy | Permission to edit's a room's retention policy.
 | join-without-join-code |
 | mail-messages |
 | manage-assets | Accessible from Administration -> Assets.
 Permission to manage assets.
 Must also be admin